You have turned-in this assignment. You can review the lesson and see your previous answers.

 We've learned that using different sources and types of information can help avoid misconceptions, stereotypes, and misinformation.

-Finally, we've learned there are similarities and differences between northern Italy and my UK region.
+Finally, we've learned there are similarities and differences between Northern Italy and my UK region.

 For example, the climate, physical features, and settlements will have different characteristics.

-And remember, keep learning and keep enjoying geography.
+Thank you, geographers, for your hard work, and remember, keep learning and keep enjoying geography.

 Thank you very much.